hanrick2000/LeetcodeBook/DFS/Readme.md

   - The interviewer wants to see that you can write recursion.
   - BFS is complicated for some kind of questions like building a set of paths.
   - DFS can save a lot of memory, since it doesn't need to store previous state.
+- BFS can get results by level, but only DFS can get all possible solutions.

 ## Recursion